Browse our jobs and apply for your next role.

 Currently, many companies are investing heavily in technology innovation, including financial technology (fintech) services, and creating new positions with an emphasis on digital skills.
 Hiring is expected to continue to grow in the next 12 months across the technology sector where demand is outstripping supply.

 Likewise, the healthcare sector is expected to be a bright spot in 2017, due largely to ageing populations, growing middle classes and a higher demand for quality services.
 Countries across Asia are expected to continue building up their healthcare systems, resulting in an increase in hiring demand for qualified professionals across the board.
-In certain instances, companies are getting away from distributer led model in emerging markets to create their own direct presence to boost brand and sales.
+In certain instances, companies are getting away from the distributer-led model in emerging markets to create their own direct presence to boost brand and sales.

 Digital also shows no signs of slowing down, as companies continue to build up their technical and commercial capabilities on their online and e-commerce platforms.
 We also see an emergence of specialist companies to service across industries.